shaloo/docs.arcana/docs/integrations/shardeum/integrate_shardeum.md

 ## Other Web3 Wallet Operations

-Now that the Arcana wallet is configured to use the Shardeum Network, the developer can plug in any of the Web3 wallet operations and enable the authenticated users to perform blockchain operations using the Shardeum network.
+Now that the {{config.extra.arcana.wallet_name}} is configured to use the Shardeum Network, the developer can plug in any of the Web3 wallet operations and enable the authenticated users to perform blockchain operations using the Shardeum network.

 ### Get Accounts